Think It Over (The Cars song): Release

-Reception
+Critical reception

 AllMusic critic Greg Prato cited the track as a highlight from Shake It Up, and described the track as "almost entirely synth-oriented" and called it one of the "many lesser-known album tracks [on Shake It Up that] prove[d] to be [a] highlight".
 But fellow Allmusic critic Time Sendra called it "a lesser version of [the album's hit single] 'Shake It Up.'"
 Boston Globe critic Steve Morse praised "Think It Over" as a high point of Shake It Up and an exception from the "absence of spirit" of the album.
 Morse called "Think It Over" a "great dance tune," saying that "it seems to borrow heavily from Roy Hamilton's 1958 hit, 'Don't Let Go'".
 The Sun critic Sadie Smith wrote that it "has a great synthesized intro, that gets quite intense and never lets up."
 Classic Rock History critic Emily Fagan rated it as the Cars 9th best song sung by Orr, praising the "strong musical composition and production" and calling it "catchy".